tencent cloud

 Overview

-TDMQ for RocketMQ provides message service for various large-scale, low-latency online services with high availability requirements.
-Clients establish persistent connections with RocketMQ clusters via SDK to send and receive messages, consuming compute, storage, and network bandwidth resources of cluster machines.
-To deliver high-quality message service, we need to control the load watermarks of clusters under high-concurrency and heavy traffic to ensure system stability and reliability.
-Therefore, the server limits the maximum converted message count per second (Transaction Per Second/TPS) that clients can send and consume based on cluster specifications.
-For specific calculation rules, see Billing Overview - Compute Specification.
-To balance isolation and flexibility, TPS quotas for sending and consuming messages are not shared, while supporting customizable quota ratios (default ratio is 1:1).
+Tencent Cloud TDMQ for RocketMQ provides messaging services for various online businesses with requirements for large scale, low latency, and high availability.
+Clients establish persistent connections with RocketMQ clusters through SDKs to send and receive messages, consuming computing, storage, and network bandwidth resources of the cluster nodes.
+To provide high-quality messaging services, we need to manage the cluster load under high concurrency and heavy traffic to guarantee system stability and reliability.
+Therefore, the server limits the maximum converted number of messages per second (transactions per second, TPS) that a client can send and consume based on the cluster specifications.
+For specific calculation rules, see Billing Overview - Computing Specifications.
+To achieve both isolation and flexibility, the TPS quotas for sending and consuming messages are not shared.
+Additionally, custom quota ratios are supported (the default ratio is 1:1).

-TDMQ for RocketMQ implements a quick failure (Fail-Fast) throttling policy, where when client request rate reaches the limit, the server immediately responds with an error.
-Normally, online services are sensitive to response time.
-Quick failure enables clients to detect throttling events and intervene promptly, preventing prolonged end-to-end message duration in business operations.
+TDMQ for RocketMQ employs a fail-fast traffic throttling policy.
+This means when a client's request rate reaches the upper limit, the server immediately responds with an error.
+Online businesses are typically sensitive to the response time.
+The fail-fast approach allows clients to detect traffic throttling events promptly and intervene accordingly, preventing the deterioration of end-to-end duration for business messages.

-For a base cluster with a 1000 TPS specification, assume the send and receive TPS quota ratio is 1:1.
-The related throttling trigger behavior description is as follows:
+For a basic cluster with a 1,000 TPS specification, assuming the send-to-receive TPS quota ratio is 1:1, the traffic throttling behavior is described in the following table.

 Description

-All connections to the cluster can send a total of 500 converted messages per second.
-Requests will fail if the sending rate reaches the limit.
+All sending clients connected to this cluster can send a maximum total of 500 converted messages per second.
+When the sending rate reaches the limit, any excess sending requests will fail.

-All consumer clients connected to the cluster can consume a total of 500 converted messages per second.
-Message consumption delay will increase if the consumption rate reaches the limit.
+All consumption clients connected to this cluster can consume a maximum total of 500 converted messages per second.
+When the consumption rate reaches the limit, the consumption delay for messages will increase.

 Rate of message sending reaches limit, please take a control or upgrade the resource specification.